entando/entando-docs/vuepress/docs/next/tutorials/create/ms/spring-boot-ms.md

 ```

 ## Step 2: Create the Microservice
-1. At the Spring Initialyzr page, [start.spring.io](http://start.spring.io/), generate a project with the following configuration:
+1. At the Spring Initialyzr page, [start.spring.io](http://start.spring.io/), create a project with the following configuration:
 ```
 	Project=Maven
 	Language=Java